stonkage/fantastic-broccoli/README.md

 Happily will accept pull requests for more glance themes and other selfhosted apps that support custom css

+You can further integrate your apps by using the [iframe widget](https://github.com/glanceapp/glance/blob/v0.6.2/docs/configuration.md#iframe) in glance (see screenshots)

+For those with larger monitors have look at glances [page width options](https://github.com/glanceapp/glance/blob/v0.6.2/docs/configuration.md#pages--columns)

 ---

 ## Installation